Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Introduction

 While problem‐specific sampling from the target case ensures high fidelity, it often limits the generalizability and reusability of DNN-based chemistry models across diverse scenarios.
 To address this, researchers have adopted generic canonical problem sampling, leveraging fundamental reacting‐flow configurations to generate broadly representative thermochemical datasets.
 For example, Wan et al. \cite{wan_chemistry_2020} sampled data from turbulent, non-adiabatic, non-premixed micro-mixing canonical problems and applied the trained neural networks to DNS of a syngas turbulent oxy-flame.
 Similar configurations were also used by Béroudiaux et al. \cite{beroudiaux_artificial_2025} for modeling high-pressure hydrogen–air combustion.
 Chatzopoulos and Rigopoulos \cite{chatzopoulos_chemistry_2013} extracted data from non-premixed flamelets at varying strain rates for RANS-PDF simulations of CH$_4$/H$_2$/N$_2$ turbulent flames, a low-dimensional manifold sampling methodology further expanded by Franke et al. \cite{franke_tabulation_2017}, Ding et al. \cite{ding_machine_2021}, and Readshaw et al. \cite{readshaw_simulation_2023}.
 Such approaches have also been explored to create initial databases for other storage and retrieval methods by Newale et al. \cite{newale_feasibility_2022}.
 They demonstrated that both flamelets and partially stirred reactor (PaSR) simulations can effectively generate representative thermochemical states encountered in combustion simulations.
 The core idea behind these generic canonical problem sampling methods is that, under the same initial working conditions, ensembles of thermochemical states throughout the evolution of chemical systems form a continuous manifold \cite{maas_simplifying_1992}.

 Despite recent progress, the data preparation process for DNN-based chemical kinetics remains a non-trivial challenge.
 Constructing large, high-quality datasets that accurately capture the complex thermochemical states encountered in reactive flows is critical yet difficult, particularly for fuels with intricate chemical behavior.
 Notably, most existing studies in this area have concentrated on hydrocarbon fuels with relatively simplified mechanisms.
 In contrast, ammonia combustion introduces additional complexity due to nitrogen-bearing species and a wide spectrum of chemical time scales, which significantly complicate both data generation and model learning.

-To date, limited efforts have been made to extend DNN-based surrogate models to ammonia-fueled systems.
+Accurately predicting species concentrations in combustion chemistry modeling also presents a significant challenge due to their inherently multiscale nature, with target values spanning several orders of magnitude.
+This wide dynamic range complicates the training of deep learning models, as standard approaches often struggle to maintain predictive accuracy across such disparate scales.
+Addressing this issue requires strategies that effectively manage the multiscale characteristics of the data, ensuring that models can produce dependable predictions across the entire concentration spectrum without being hindered by the extreme disparities in magnitude.

+Previous studies have explored various strategies to address the challenges of modeling multiscale targets in combustion chemistry.
+One notable approach is the Multiple Multilayer Perceptron (MMLP) method proposed by Ding et al. \cite{ding_machine_2021}, which employs ensemble learning by training multiple specialized neural networks for different data scales, thereby improving accuracy within specific magnitude regions.
+However, this approach faces limitations as the benefits diminish with further data partitioning, and the increasing complexity of managing numerous models becomes a drawback.
+Another common strategy involves applying nonlinear transformations, such as the Box-Cox \cite{zhang_multi-scale_2022,zhang_graphics_2024,li_comprehensive_2025} or log-transformations \cite{beroudiaux_artificial_2025}, to the data to reduce the disparity in target magnitudes, aiming to improve model stability and accuracy across the multiscale range.